MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/dwrite_core/nf-dwrite_core-dwritecorecreatefactory.md

 Type: <b>REFIID</b>

-A GUID value that identifies the DirectWrite factory interface, such as __uuidof(<a href="/windows/win32/api/dwrite/nn-dwrite-idwritefactory">IDWriteFactory</a>).
+A GUID value that identifies the DirectWrite factory interface, such as __uuidof([IDWriteFactory](/windows/win32/api/dwrite/nn-dwrite-idwritefactory)).

 ### -param factory